 - Monitor your credit score each month to see if your credit score improves (over time it should).

-- As your credit score improves, reconsider consolidation loan or balance transfers to save money often spent on interest charges for remaining debts.
+- As your credit score improves, reconsider a consolidation loan or balance transfers to save money often spent on interest charges for remaining debts.
 (Your interest charges are often listed on yoru credit card statement.)

 - Stick with your plan until your debt is paid off.